 How to Officially Commend or Complain about the Performance of a South Portland Police Department Employee

-As a means of maintaining both police performance and police / community relations, the South Portland Police Department encourages citizen recommendations for police personnel who admirably perform their duties, and encourage feedback on the Department's performance or the actions of its members.
+As a means of maintaining both police performance and police / community relations, the South Portland Police Department encourages citizen feedback on the department's performance or the actions of its members.

 To commend the actions of a South Portland Police Department employee, you can:

-- Write a letter to the Chief of Police explaining your praise.
+- Write a letter or email to the Chief of Police explaining your praise.

 South Portland Police Department